 The moment you see the impact of these elements on employee performance, we can easily recognize that performance management goes beyond performance appraisals.

-Adding the “Continuous” factor in your performance management
+Adding the “Continuous” factor in your performance

 In a “continuous” paradigm, managers and employees work together on a continuous basis.
 They define relevant goals, work towards these goals and make sure that there is a continuous review of these goals.
 This makes goals management more effective.